Located at the crossroads of central, eastern and south-eastern Europe, Romania is a member of the European Union and has 16 commercial airports.

 If the injured party is a minor, the compensation shall be determined as mentioned above, but it shall be calculated as due from the date when the minor has reached the age prescribed by law to be part of a work relationship.

-Moreover, in case of injury to the physical integrity or health of a person, compensation may be granted for damage as a result of the restriction of family and social life.
+Moreover, in the event of injury to the physical integrity or health of a person, compensation may be granted for damage as a result of the restriction of family and social life.

 In the event of death, the persons who were dependent on the deceased are entitled to compensation.
 In determining the compensation, the judge will take into account the needs of the entitled persons and the income normally earned by the deceased.
 The parents, siblings, spouse and children of the deceased can request compensation for the pain suffered as a result of the victim's death.
 This right can be exercised by any other person who could prove the existence of such an injury.